SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 2. Add a VCS _Trigger_ on `+:main`.
 3. Add a _Command Line_ build step which simply executes `make deliver-demo-nightly-ios`.
 4. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token)
-5. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+5. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive results a second _Demo Nightly tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-nightly-tvos`.